ma-a-sc/MealMasterParser/README.md

 Either pass in a single file or a directory in which the files, you wish to parse, reside in.

+First install the dependencies using this command:

+pip install -r requirements.txt

+Then you can use the script using the following notation:

-E.g: python mmparse.py {file or directory}
+python mmparse.py {file or directory}

 The csv will be created either in the supplied directory or in case of a single file just directly where the parser was called.